Survey captures wide-spread optimism for solar’s future, but respondents divided over AI

 A survey conducted by conducted by Censuswide on behalf of Fluke Corporation captures optimism over solar’s future and division over AI integration.

-The research revealed that nearly two-thirds of respondents (63%), believe solar will become the dominant energy source in their country.
+The research revealed that nearly two-thirds of them (63%), believe solar will become the dominant energy source in their country.
 However, the survey also captured many challenges the respondents face.

 The survey revealed a significant concern over the skills shortage, Fluke said, “especially as data tracking through smart technology becomes more integral to the solar industry’s future.”
 More than half (53%) said there is a need for more focused training in electrical troubleshooting and diagnostics.
 Additionally, 59% said it is important to train technicians to effectively use advanced diagnostic tools to meet evolving challenges.